XQC and CSR constraints on strongly interacting dark matter with spin and velocity dependent cross sections: XQC constraints on DM

 We repeat the simulation steps (1-3) as described above until one of the following conditions is satisfied: (1) The kinetic energy of DM falls below 1 eV, or below 29 eV (the lowest energy of XQC data bins) before reaching the detector; (2) the energy deposited in the detector exceeds 4000 eV (the last XQC data bin has energy $\geq$4000 eV); (3) DM does not hit the detector/filter when reaching the detector/filter.

 To facilitate the simulation, we use a 8.5 mm $\times$ 4 mm $\times$ 14 $\mu$m cuboid to model the detector.
 The radius of the filters is taken to be 1.5 cm, as inferred from the Fig.\ 1 of Ref.\ \cite{McCammon:2002gb}.
 For simulations near the lower boundary of the exclusion region, we do not consider the effects of the filters, because the probability of interacting with filters is small for these regions.
-Note that recently Ref.\ \cite{Mahdawi:2018euy} also considers the DM events that penetrate the aluminum body of the rocket, which then leads to a slightly better constraint at the lower boundary of the exclusion region than previous analyses, such as Ref.\ \cite{Erickcek:2007jv}; in our analysis we neglect such small effects.